syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Axis.md

-> Note:

-> The Range set for an axis with Double ValueType and DateTimeRange set for an axis with the DateTime ValueType will be taken into account only when the IsAutoSetRange property is set as false.

-> The Interval and DateTimeInterval properties could be used to set intervals when the range calculation is done automatically or when a custom range is set.

-> While using custom ranges, make sure that the series.IsIndexed property is set as false.
+N> The Range set for an axis with Double ValueType and DateTimeRange set for an axis with the DateTime ValueType will be taken into account only when the IsAutoSetRange property is set as false.
+The Interval and DateTimeInterval properties could be used to set intervals when the range calculation is done automatically or when a custom range is set.
+While using custom ranges, make sure that the series.IsIndexed property is set as false.
 This will ensure that the actual x-axis values and the range will be taken into account.

-> Ensure that the Interval value is proportionate to the Range value.
+Ensure that the Interval value is proportionate to the Range value.
 When you set a small value as the Interval to an Axis with a large Range, it results in more gridlines, generating an “Out of Memory” exception.

 ### RangeCalculationMode